 - Setting Price Points: Retail pricing often ends in a number like .99 or .95.
 When figuring out retail prices based on cost, you might use

-to round up your costs to the nearest 0.05 (5 cents) to set the final price point.
+CEILINGto round up your costs to the nearest 0.05 (5 cents) to set the final price point.

 - Shipping Weights: Carriers typically charge based on weight brackets.
 If a parcel’s weight is over the bracket by even a small amount, the price jumps to the next bracket.
 You can use

-to calculate the weight bracket price by rounding the actual weight up to the nearest 50 (if, for example, 50g is the bracket increment).
+CEILINGto calculate the weight bracket price by rounding the actual weight up to the nearest 50 (if, for example, 50g is the bracket increment).

-function, rounding values in Excel becomes a task approached with precision, favoring scenarios where rounding up is a necessity or a business rule.
+With the CEILING function, rounding values in Excel becomes a task approached with precision, favoring scenarios where rounding up is a necessity or a business rule.

 Rounding Down to Achieve Accuracy with FLOOR

-always rounds down.
+The FLOOR function is Excel‘s tool for rounding down numbers to the nearest multiple of specified significance.
+Just like CEILING rounds up, FLOOR always rounds down.
 This functionality is essential when you want to avoid overestimating figures and need to be conservative in your calculations—for instance, when dealing with financial forecasts or inventory levels.

 To round down to the nearest multiple of 5 in B2 for the value in A2, use: